angelicamarttins/time-track/README.md

 ### Continued development

 In my conception, I need to understand better some hooks, like useMemo and useCallback.
-In some parts of this project, I think I could have use some React hooks, not only this I mentioned.
+In some parts of this project, I think I could have use some React hooks, not only these I mentioned.
 Other things I need to understand better is how to type some props in different contexts.

 ### Useful resources